Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 Note that if the user group is not defined neither in the default permission settings nor defined by the user, each permission definition for that group will be commented.

+Attributing permissions to a specific user or to manually defined groups could cause security issues.
+It is recommended that you only use Tuleap user groups to define permissions.

 These default permission settings are automatically generated, and cannot be edited.
 You should consider this section as the beginning of